castiron/vocat-docs/source/index.md

 <h2><a href="evaluator.html">EVALUATOR</a></h2>
-You will be recognized as an "Evaluator" by Vocat if you are an instructor or an assitant to the instructor in a course that utilizes the Vocat tool.
+You will be recognized as an **Evaluator** by Vocat if you are an instructor or an assitant to the instructor in a course that utilizes the Vocat tool.
 You can	 click on the EVALUATOR title above to access Evaluator documentation in full, or you can select a specific form of instruction from  the list below.